Bartman0/az-env/README.md

 # az-env
 Project for an Azure login script (az-env) including settings of env vars, and a script to build and execute Pentaho DI Docker containers both locally and as deployment group (az-drun).
 The project is named after the script that started it all, hence the duplication of title and script.
-These scripts assume our standards and best practices, so may require adapting for your specific environment.
+These scripts assume our standards and best practices, so may require adaptation to your specific environment.

 ## az-env
 Script that logs you in into Azure and sets a lot of env vars.